khagan-zzv/PrisSjek/README.md

 simply uploading a picture.
 The system extracts the product name from the image and searches FINN.no for its average price, presenting the results to the user.

-## Features
+## Process Flow
-* User Uploads an Image: The user takes a picture of an item and submits it.
+1. User Uploads an Image: The user takes a picture of an item and submits it.
-* Product Recognition: AI extracts the product name from the image.
+2. Product Recognition: AI extracts the product name from the image.
-* Automated Price Lookup: OpenAI Agent searches for similar items on FINN.no.
+3. Automated Price Lookup: OpenAI Agent searches for similar items on FINN.no.
-* Average Price Calculation: Agent calculates the average price of the item based on search results.
+4. Average Price Calculation: Agent calculates the average price of the item based on search results.
-* Results Displayed: The user sees the estimated price.
+5. Results Displayed: The user sees the estimated price.

 ## Technologies
 The project uses OpenAI's latest tools: Agents SDK and Responses API.